-Read on to find out how you can uncover the full potential of keyword rankings with our Rank Intelligence module.
+Read on to find out how you can uncover the full potential of keyword rankings with our Rank Intelligence.

 1. Get more insights from your ranking data

-Whether you need to look for the top keywords your pages are ranked for or finding out how much traffic does each keyword brings to your site, our Top 100 report got you covered.
+Whether you need to look for the top keywords your pages are ranked for or finding out how much traffic does each keyword brings to your site, our Rank Intelligence will get you covered.